Nocturnals/ASE-3/README.md

 ## How to run Frontend (Flutter for Web)

 - Follow this tutorial from [fluter Dev](https://flutter.dev/docs/get-started/web) to install flutter for web and how to run it

+### Join our Discord channel to help in the development of our app

+- Click [Discord](https://discord.gg/EcPaz5b) to join our server and collaborate with us